zamoranoalicia/UserManagerService/README.md

 ### 4. Test the Endpoints
    You can use tools like Postman or cURL to test the API endpoints.
 Below are the available endpoints:
-   Endpoints:

 #### API Endpoints